 Conclusions

 Our study findings show that knowledge of maternal vaccines and perceptions about their use are limited among some pregnant women and others who may influence vaccine uptake, suggesting, a need for increased communication and engagement strategies around maternal vaccination.
+We suggest that public health messaging targets whole communities and advocate for the co-creation of materials to make sure that the message is relevant to all those making decisions about vacciantion in pregnancy.
 The findings from this study can inform policy makers, policy analysts and vaccination programme managers to support the design of appropriate maternal vaccination programmes and public health campaigns, putting into consideration the role of the different influencers that play a key role in decision-making.

 Author Contributions: Conceptualization, P.N and E.K; Methodology, P.N, L.A, E.K and F.Z; Formal analysis, P.N, E.K, PA, FZ and L.A; Writing original draft preparation, P.N. and E.K; Writing, Review and Editing, P.N, E.K, L.A, F.Z, K.L.D, P.A, T.C, M.C and J.S.
 All authors have read and agreed to the published version of the manuscript.”
 Please turn to the CRediT taxonomy for the term explanation.
 Authorship must be limited to those who have contributed substantially to the work reported.